eribean/girth/README.md

 ## Contact

 Ryan Sanchez
-rsanchez44@gatech.edu
+ryan.sanchez@gofactr.com

 ## License

 MIT License

-Copyright (c) 2020 Ryan Sanchez
+Copyright (c) 2021 Ryan C. Sanchez

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal